 Links: Tournament Field

-On May 31st, seventy-four of the top female competitors from New England and beyond will begin their quest to capture the 18th Connecticut Women's Open Championship.
-The tournament, which will be played at Round Hill Club in Greenwich, Connecticut, is open to any amateur or professional female golfer regardless of residency.
+On August 18th and 19th, seventy-two of the top female competitors from New England and beyond will compete for a chance to capture the 17th Connecticut Women's Open Championship.
+The tournament, which will be played at the Golf Club of Avon in Avon, Connecticut, is open to any amateur or professional female golfer regardless of residency.

 - Jordan Lintz, Milford, Conn. – 2011 Champion